g-r-a-n-t/dutchx-subgraph/README.md

 Subgraph explorer: https://thegraph.com/explorer/subgraph/g-r-a-n-t/dutchx

-More information about the hackathon and competative bounties can be found here:
+More information about the hackathon and competitive bounties can be found here:

 - https://www.ethdenver.com/
 - https://kauri.io/article/4d7af74855534454a5d57ca98ab8432a/v1/the-graph-sponsor-bounty-at-ethdenver-2019 (under bounty #2)